 Benchmark: S&P Emerging Broad Market Index (BMI)

 The UK Listed Equity Alpha Fund invests in listed equities offered by companies on the UK market.
-This this fund is externally managed, combining three complementary investment strategies from UBS, Janus Henderson, and Baillie Gifford.
-Through this blend, the UK Listed Equity Alpha Fund targets slightly higher out-performance, aiming to generate annual net returns 2% above the benchmark.
+This this fund is externally managed, combining three complementary investment strategies.
+Through this approach, the UK Listed Equity Alpha Fund targets slightly higher out-performance, aiming to generate annual net returns 2% above the benchmark.

 Benchmark: FTSE All Share Index

-The Global Equity Alpha Fund is our largest fund to date.
-The Fund is externally managed, combining five complementary investment styles to create a broad portfolio of listed equities across a global geography.
-Loomis Sayles, Harris Associates, Lindsell Train, and Investec Asset Management were appointed as managers for this Fund, as we believe this blend of strategies and management styles will be most conducive to outperformance.
+The Global Equity Alpha Fund is externally managed, combining five complementary investment styles to create a broad portfolio of listed equities across a global geography.
 The Fund will target annual net returns 2% above the benchmark.

 Benchmark: MSCI All Countries World Index